melanieanderson1995/CV/README.md

 ## University of the Arts London: Central St. Martins (Sept 2018-June 2020)

-- Arts and sciences, specializing in soft interactive sculpture and installations pertaining to theoretical and conceptual physics
+- Masters of Arts and sciences, specializing in soft interactive sculpture and installations pertaining to theoretical and conceptual physics
 - B
 - Participated in numerous exhibitions, all my work can be viewed on my website

 ## Carnegie Mellon University (Sept 2014-June 2018)

-- Fine Arts and Japanese interdisciplinary degree (Bachelors of Humanities and Arts), specializing as an illustrator
+- Bachelors of Humanities and Arts, Fine Arts and Japanese, specializing as an illustrator
 - 3.5 QPA, equivalent to 2.1
 - Participated in numerous exhibitions, all my work can be viewed on my website